Oral Care Benefits of Salt and Jukyeom

 Bamboo salt can reduce acidity: rebalance pH

-One of the most distinct characteristics of Korean 9x roasted bamboo salt is its strong alkaline property (pH 9+) compared to sun-dried sea salts (neutral pH).
+One of the most distinct characteristics of Korean bamboo salt is its strong alkaline property (pH 9+) compared to sun-dried sea salts (neutral pH).
 Acid is the main cause of cavities as it breaks down enamel and weakens the teeth.
 Oral care products formulated with alkaline Korean bamboo salt and baking soda will neutralize the mouth environment in which acid producing bacteria thrive.

 Read more: 1300 Day Bamboo Salt with a Thousand Years of History

-Note: Be aware that the above mentioned benefits of salt and 9x bamboo salt don’t apply to table salt.
+Note: Be aware that the above mentioned benefits of salt and Korean bamboo salt don’t apply to table salt.
 Table salt is mined from underground deposits and heavily processed, which causes the salt to lose its healthy mineral content.
 Making things worse, table salt producers are allowed to add 18 different food additives to table salt, such as anti-caking chemicals, iodine to prevent goiters, MSG and/or white processed sugar to stabilize iodine, and aluminum derivatives like sodium silico-aluminate.
 Whenever possible, avoid table salt at all cost.

 Shop now